codacy/docs/docs/assets/includes/default-git-provider-settings-tip.md

 !!! tip
-    Configure the [default settings](../../organizations/default-git-provider-integration.md) for the integration with your Git provider to ensure that Codacy uses the same settings when enabling the Git provider integration for newly added repositories.
+    Configure the [default Git provider integration settings](../../organizations/default-git-provider-integration.md) that Codacy applies to new repositories to help ensure that all new repositories have the same settings.